AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/09_spread_operator_and_rest_parameters.md

-# Chapter 9: spread operator and rest parameters
+# Chapter 9: Spread operator and rest parameters

 ## The Spread operator